daviebadger/notes/README.md

 # Davie's Technical Notes

-My technical notes of tools I have been using:
+My technical notes of software I have been using:

 * [reStructuredText](restructuredtext/restructuredtext.rst)
 * [YAML](yaml/yaml.rst)